 The term "dreams" refers to a different state of consciousness when the human being, or "I", is no longer in a waking state.
 We feel tired and as a result go to sleep.
 All of us accept this as an axiom without understanding the true reasons as to why a human being requires sleep at all.
 This necessary cycle between waking and sleeping is a vital aspect of human existence when, after depleting its resources, the human being must somehow recharge itself.
 But what happens during this time, and why?

-Behind this fact, lies a deeper mystery that Dr. Rudolf Steiner spoke of at length.
-Every day the soul cycles and is compelled to return to that eternal region where the individual can "recharge" and heal the damage - through thoughts, feelings, activities, or illness - that has been done by ourselves or others during waking life.
-This damage occurs on multiple levels including our energy body (Etheric), the Astral body (our soul or light body which carries emotions, passions, etc.), and our physical body.
-The "I" appears to take a back seat during sleep and recedes into the background although depending on one's inner awareness, some people have greater memory and clarity of their dreams upon waking.
+We continually wear ourselves down on multiple levels including our energy body (Etheric), the Astral body (our soul or light body which carries emotions, passions, etc.), and our physical body.
+The "I" appears to take a back seat during sleep and recedes into the background although depending on one's degree of consciousness, some people have greater memory and clarity of their dreams upon waking.
+Others can intuitively interpret their dreams based on their life experiences.

-These are Anthroposophical terms which can be confusing if not is no familiar with them.
-Regardless of the terms used, the eternal in us - the soul - leaves the physical form while sleeping and yet remains connected to it until it returns to the physical form to continue another cycle.
+"Etheric" and "astral" are Anthroposophical terms.
+They are used in an array of disciplines that describe the hidden aspects of the human being including Theosophy and the eastern traditions including yoga.
+Regardless of the vernacular used, the eternal in us - the soul - leaves the physical form while sleeping and yet remains connected to it until it returns to the physical form to continue another cycle of waking and sleeping.
+Upon falling asleep, human beings - and indeed any living being that has consciousness - experiences a subtle shift in awareness.

-Upon falling asleep, human beings - any living being that has consciousness - experiences a subtle shift in awareness.
-The precise moment when the soul leaves the physical sheath, and yet remains connected to it, is not discernible.
-The "astral" and the "I" of the human being are two separate and yet interwoven aspects of each human being.
-They are reflections of one another.
-While I do not have data to support the claim that many of us do not remember our dreams, Dr. Rudolf Steiner informs us that most of our dreams are not remembered.
+While I do not have data to support the claim that many of us do not remember our dreams, Dr. Rudolf Steiner informs us that most of our dreams are not remembered until our consciousness matures.
 If one reflects objectively upon one's dream life, one will frequently find that dreams are not remembered upon waking.
 However, we are having real spiritual experiences during that time regardless of our ability to remember our dreams.

 While sleeping, our consciousness is subject to the laws of the spiritual worlds where thoughts, emotions, experiences, and forms that we created and carry within us emerge outwardly and can be observed by ourselves and others who occupy the same space.
 What was inner, becomes outer.
 What we are feeling, thinking, and willing - which is a deep mystery of the human soul - is apparent and observable.
 All sorts of impulses and activities occur that have substance and expression.
-These experiences are just as important as the experiences we have during our waking lives.
-On average, dreams consist of about 1/3 of the time of our lives.
+All of these experiences occur on the astral plane or spiritual spheres.

 Dr. Rudolf Steiner, and others who have written on the matter of dreams in light of higher knowledge, inform us that dreams occur on different planes of the spiritual worlds that consist of lower, middle, and higher spheres.
 The lower astral plane, for example, is referred to as the plane characterized by many aspects including desires, feelings, and passions.
 It is the spiritual plane that is closest to the earth.

 The astral planes, or spiritual planes, are living spheres.
 They are populated by myriads of souls that are both incarnate and discarnate.
 Angels, archangels, and higher divine beings who oversee human evolution move throughout the spiritual planes in accordance with their activity and missions.
 Animals of all types, companions, friends, and those who have recently departed - and are awaiting rebirth - occupy the same planes.
+Dr. Rudolf Steiner informs us that higher animals do not necessarily need to reincarnate.

 _________________